CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol-BGP.md

 To have only IPv6 global addresses used for route installation into the FRR RIB, you must add an additional route map to the neighbor or peer group statement in the appropriate address family.
 When the route map command `set ipv6 next-hop prefer-global` is applied to a neighbor, if both a link-local and global IPv6 address are in the BGP update for a prefix, the IPv6 global address is preferred for route installation.

-With this additional configuration, the output in the FRR RIB changes in the direct neighbor case, as shown below:
+With this additional configuration, the output in the FRR RIB changes in the direct neighbor case as shown below:

 ```
 router bgp 1